philbowles/H4AsyncTCP/README.md

 # History / Origin

-AardvarkTCP is in essence the blue portion of the following diagram, chopped out of [PangolinMQTT](https://github.com/philbowles/PangolinMQTT) so as a "core concept" it has been working well for quite a while.
+H4AsyncTCP is in essence the blue portion of the following diagram, chopped out of [PangolinMQTT](https://github.com/philbowles/PangolinMQTT) so as a "core concept" it has been working well for quite a while.

 In that role it allowed for huge payloads (up to 1/2 the available Free Heap) to be sent and received over MQTT.
 It fragments the outgoing packets into message blocks small enough to fit whatever LwIP buffers your implementation has configured (without you having to worry or even know what they are) and acts a flow-control manager to synchronise the real-time to-ing, fro-ing and ACK-ing of Asynchronous TCP in the background.
 It does the reverse for huge incoming messages, which can only arrive - by definition - one LwIP buffer-full at a time.
 It then reassembles all the fragments into one huge packet and passes it to the MQTT protocol analyser.